-16. FreeUndelete (Windows)
+15. FreeUndelete (Windows)

+As the name indicates, FreeUndelete is a freeware tool that undeletes files from any NTFS- and FAT-based volume.
+FreeUndelete runs on Windows 10, 8, 7, Vista, and XP.
 During my test, I found the program intuitive, and the process of data scanning is pretty fast.
 However, what frustrated me was that the found files and folders are not well-organized, making it hard to actually select and recover those you want to recover.

 - Quick to download, install, and scan.

-- Very intuitive -- no complicated buttons or options.
+- Very intuitive – no complicated buttons or options.

-- The panel on the left is kind of odd--there is no drive D: or E: on my computer.
+- The panel on the left is kind of odd — there is no drive D: or E: on my computer.

 - Found files are poorly organized.
 I couldn’t find the pictures I wanted to recover, whether they were recovered or not.